 Classic and modern

-Ancient pieces of furniture like a secretary In addition to a contemporary designer armchair, exciting contrasts create exciting contrasts that can be connected by a common color scheme.
+Ancient pieces of furniture, such as a secretary, which is placed next to a modern designer armchair, can form fascinating contrasts that can be associated with each other by sharing a common color scheme.

 Minimal and luxurious